-These seeds are a natural source of omega-3 fatty acids, which are essential for keeping the circulatory system running smoothly and as a result, the heart as well.
+These seeds are a natural source of omega-3 fatty acids which help keep the circulatory system running smoothly.

 - They help reduce cholesterol and triglyceride levels.

-- Plus, they reduce the risk of having chronic inflammatory diseases.
+- Plus, they reduce the risk of suffering from chronic inflammatory diseases.

-- These seeds also prevent complications in the nervous system.
+- These seeds also reduce the risk of nervous system complications.

-By eating chia seeds, you can provide your body with a good dose of complex carbs, which are nutrients that give the body energy for long periods of time.
+By eating chia seeds, you can provide your body with a good dose of complex carbs.
+These nutrients give your body energy for long periods of time.

 We recommend that you read: Energy Draining Habits that You Should Quit Now

-Thanks to the high antioxidant content found in chia seeds, they speed up skin reparation while preventing further damages at the same time.
+Thanks to the antioxidants in chia seeds, they help speed up skin reparation and help reduce the chances of further damage.

-Chia seeds fight free radicals, which is why you should eat them to slow down aging in cells and to purify your body.
+Chia seeds fight free radicals, which is why you should eat them to help slow down cell aging and purify your body.

 5. Joint pain

-Because they’re a great antioxidant and contain omega-3 fatty acids, chia seeds have soothing qualities for pains that result from joint inflammation.
+Because they’re great antioxidants and contain omega-3 fatty acids, chia seeds help relieve joint inflammation pain.

 At the same time, they stimulate collagen production thanks to their high zinc and copper contents.
 That’s why chia seeds help joints function properly.
 Also, they reduce the risk of problems that result from arthrosis, arthritis, and dislocations.

 6. Muscle mass

-Chia seeds are a recommended food for increasing muscle mass because they contain a high percentage of fiber, omega 3, Omega 6 and Omega 9.
+They’re a recommended food for increasing muscle mass because they contain a lot of fiber, omega 3, omega-6, and omega-9.

 At the same time, they have a regenerating and healing effect which is helpful for high-intensity workouts.